Same-sex parented families in Australia

 Dr Deborah Dempsey is Senior Lecturer in Sociology in the Faculty of Life and Social Sciences, Swinburne University of Technology.

 Sincere thanks to Judy Cashmore, Abbie Goldberg, Jennifer Power, Damien Riggs and Nicola Surtees who generously gave their time to read drafts of this report and provide helpful suggestions about structure, content and additional references.
+The author would also like to thank Rhys Price-Robertson, Elly Robinson and Daryl Higgins for their encouragement, support and feedback.

 CFCA Paper No. 18